 Students are responsible to participate each week in the discussion board questions posted on Canvas.
-You must post on each discussion board category at least twice: first by giving your answer to each of the questions posted and second by commenting on at least one classmate's (Snrs or Jnrs) posting under each of the categories per week.
-Please use the classmates name when responding, comments must be at least 10 words in length and your comment must either add to the post or take the post in a different direction.
+You must post on each discussion board category at least twice: first by Thursday giving your answer to each of the questions posted and your long critique of the image, second by Monday please comment on at least one other classmate's reply (Senior must respond to a juniors post) posting under each of the categories per week.
+Please use the Jr. classmates name when responding, comments must be at least 10 words in length and your comment must either add to the post or take the post in a different direction.
 This should work out to be 2 postings in a week.
 More is ok, less will cost you points.
+The idea of this assignment is to reinforce what you already know about film evaluation and to facilitate the learning of your fellow junior or senior students.
+You automatically lose 1⁄2 credit if you do not complete 2 post and you will lose 2 points if you do not do your first post by Thursday evening.

 It is better to post early in the week and check back later in the week to add your reply.
-Please remember to watch all language used and please do not use abbreviations ("u" use you).
-I will read all posting and replies but will not directly reply back to you unless asked to.
+Please remember to watch all language used and please do not use abbreviations (i.e. like you do when texting).
+We will be reading all posting and replies but will not directly reply back to you unless asked to.
 Remember there is a due date and time.
-You will be locked out after that.
-Do not wait until the last minute because computer issues do happen!
+You will be locked out after 11:55pm.
+Do not wait until the last minute, because computer issues do happen!
+For this reason there will be no exceptions to the due date/time.
+Plan accordingly, and take responsibility for your actions.
+Due Dates: